RookKin/github-pages-with-jekyll/_posts/2019-01-22-Hiking The Big Trail.md

+---
+layout: post
+title:  "Welcome to Jekyll!"
+---

+# Welcome

-this is a first draft of the first blog post ever on Github
+**Hello world**, this is my first Jekyll blog post.

+I hope you like it!